-Physiotherapy and various assistive technology, such as a standing frame, as well as vigilant self observation and care may aid in helping to prevent future and mitigate existing complications.
+Physiotherapists often prescribe exercises and strategies for paraplegics to gain function and muscle.
+Occupational therapists can provide various assistive technology such as a standing frame, as well as vigilant self observation and care may aid in helping to prevent future and mitigate existing complications.

 As paraplegia is most often the result of a traumatic injury to the spinal cord tissue and the resulting inflammation, other nerve related complications can and do occur.